 Most devices look very similar on the face of it but they can vary all together when it comes to energy economy and consequently operating costs.

 Here you can find out everything you need to know about electricity efficient household appliances.
 Learn more about what energy low energy devices are, what makes them different, the advantages of making the switch and when you should make the switch.
-For questions concerning energy-efficient appliances and other home appliances, contact Prince Appliance Repair.
+For questions concerning energy-efficient appliances and other home appliances, contact Prince Appliance Repair in Memphis Tennessee.

 Basically energy efficiency is using reduced energy to give the same results.
 For example, replacing a traditional bulb with a more efficient LED bulb that produces the same level of light or insulating your home so you need less heating.

 Energy efficiency is similar to but different from energy conservation which involves making use of less energy by changing the outcome.
 For example, opting to take the bus when you might normally have used the car or just using the dishwasher when you have a full load.

 Energy conserving devices are made to give equivalent results in a more efficient way allowing you to save energy.
 Lower electricity requirements result in lower utility bills and less use of fossil fuels.

 Many appliances currently manufactured in the USA are ENERGY STAR rated, meaning they offer better energy efficiency compared to lower efficiency models, typically ranging from 10-50%.
 Most devices have EnergyGuide labels which show how economical they are when looked at next to other similar household appliances.

 These ratings can be a good place to start when determining if a device is energy conserving or not.